V & SAR The Overland carriages: Power vans

 In the early 1970s, The Overland required head end power for air conditioning and lighting.
 Prior to this time, all electrical power had been supplied by axle-driven generators.
 As a result, the two railways between them built four PCO vans, numbered 1 – 4, in 1970.
 They were Joint Stock vehicles owned and maintained jointly by the VR and SAR, and their later, respective incarnations of VicRail and V/Line (VR), and Australian National (SAR).
 Each had two 162.5 kW diesel generators and could carry 10 t of luggage.
 In 1990, the V/Line N class locomotives, which had their own head end power units, took over hauling the Overland and the PCO vans were put into storage.

 In 1995, V/Line and Australian National took full ownership of two vans each.
 V/Line took PCOs 1 and 3, which it renumbered PCJ 491 and 492 respectively, and AN took PCOs 2 and 4.
 PCO 2 remained in storage until was purchased by West Coast Railway in 1998.
 When West Coast Railway ceased operation in 2004, it was acquired by V/Line and in 2009 was refurbished and renumbered to PCJ 493.
 All three PCJ vans were converted to standard gauge in 2011 for use on the V/Line Albury service.
 Australian National used PCO4 on the short-lived Explorer tour train in South Australia and converted to standard gauge for use again on The Overland.
 It was completely refurbished in 2007 with new diesel generator sets.

+Following the launch of VLocity's on the Albury V/Line rail service in 2022, V/Line began withdrawing the power vans paired with the standard gauge N sets from service and were initially stored.
+In 2023, PCJ492 and PCJ493 were allocated to 707 Operations, with PCJ 491 being allocated to Steamrail Victoria.
+In preservation, PCJ492 has had its original identity of 3PCO restored.

 Luggage vans

 In 1970, two Joint Stock guards vans were built for the Melbourne to Adelaide The Overland service.
 They were coded CO, and remained in use until 1994, when they were transferred to Australian National.
-Both vans were written off of the shared V/Line and Australian National rollingstock register in 1995.
+Both vans were written off of the shared V/Line and Australian National rolling stock register in 1995.

 2CO was sold to West Coast Railway in 1998 and transferred to Melbourne in early December of that year.
 However, there is no evidence that it was ever restored or utilised by that group.
 In 2004, when West Coast Railway shut down, the carriage was sold to Australian Loco & Railway Carriage Company for the Murraylander service, but quickly passed on to the Geelong-based group Rail Experience.